ankitagrawalrocks/d8cards/02-Paragraphs_Module/README.txt

+Objective:
+At the end of this course, you will be able to
+  - Create paragraph types
+  - Use paragraphs in content types to display grouped fields appropriately

 Exercise:
 1. Create a Paragraph type ­ “Social Media” with the following fields
   - 1) Embed Code (Text field that accepts any long text and is rendered without any filters (Hint: Create a text format called “Raw”)